A Marketing Plan Template to Start Your Year Right

 • Brand impressions – In your annual plan, it’s important to address all parts of the sales funnel.
 This includes the very top of it: awareness.
 Focusing on hard sales metrics is great, but enabling and measuring progress at every stage of engagement will help you accomplish more.

-• Software – Which tools do you use on a daily basis?
+• Software – Which tools do you use daily?
 Do they meet your needs?

 • Hardware – Consider surveying team members to find out what their individual needs are.
 Do you need hardware to facilitate workforce mobility?